Griff2325/TrafficProject/README.md

 For more details on the project methodology and findings, please refer to:
 - `docs/model_development.md` - Detailed documentation of the model development process.
-- `docs/project_completion.md` - Summary of project achievements, findings, and challenges.
+- `docs/dataset_description.md` - Detailed documentaion of dataset columns and features added
-- `docs/poster_guidelines.md` - Suggestions for creating a project presentation poster.
+- `docs/eda_results.md` - Summarizes key findings from EDA

 ## Contributing